Curaçao: Sports

 In 2004, the Little League Baseball team from Willemstad, Curaçao, won the world title in a game against the United States champion from Thousand Oaks, California.
-The Willemstad lineup included Jurickson Profar, the standout shortstop prospect who now plays for the San Diego Padres of Major League Baseball, and Jonathan Schoop.
+The Willemstad lineup included Jurickson Profar, the standout shortstop prospect who is currently on the Atlanta Braves roster of Major League Baseball, and Jonathan Schoop.

 Curaçaoan players Andruw Jones, Ozzie Albies, and Kenley Jansen have made multiple Major League Baseball All-Star Game appearances.

 The 2010 documentary film Boys of Summer details Curaçao's Pabao Little League All-Stars winning their country's eighth straight championship at the 2008 Little League World Series, then going on to defeat other teams, including Puerto Rico and the Dominican Republic, and earning a spot in Williamsport.

 The prevailing trade winds and warm water make Curaçao a location for windsurfing.

 There is warm, clear water around the island.
 Scuba divers and snorkelers may have visibility up to 30 m at the Curaçao Underwater Marine Park, which stretches along 20 km of Curaçao's southern coastline.

 Curaçao participated in the 2013 CARIFTA Games.
 Kevin Philbert stood third in the under-20 male Long Jump with a distance of 7.36 m.
 Vanessa Philbert stood second the under-17 female 1500 m with a time of 4:47.97.

 The Curaçao national football team won the 2017 Caribbean Cup by defeating Jamaica in the final, qualifying for the 2017 CONCACAF Gold Cup.
 They then traveled to Thailand and participated in the 2019 King's Cup for the first time, eventually winning the tournament by beating Vietnam in the final.

+In 2025, Curaçao qualified for the 2026 FIFA World Cup, becoming the smallest nation in history to do so.

-Infrastructure
+Infrastructure and transportation

 Airport

 Curaçao International Airport (also called Hato International Airport) is located on the northern coast of the island and offers connections to the Caribbean region, South America, North America and Europe.
 Curaçao Airport is a fairly large facility, with the third longest commercial runway in the Caribbean region after Rafael Hernández Airport in Puerto Rico and Pointe-à-Pitre International Airport in Guadeloupe.
-The airport served as a main base for Insel Air, and for Air ALM, the former national airlines of Curaçao.
+Curaçao international airport served as a main base for Insel Air, and for Air ALM, the former national airlines of Curaçao.